 The dream in Daniel Chapter 2 is about world politics as seen from God’s perspective.
 In simple terms, the dream presents a symbolic representation of the progression of governmental systems and how they will be superseded and destroyed at by the rise of the Kingdom of God at end of the ages.
 In an outline form, the dream maps governmental systems that will succeed each other in history until they are all replaced by a totally different type of government called the Kingdom of God.

 In short, the dream provides us insight into how God views political history.
 The dream’s main focus is on the Stone that represents the Kingdom of God, how this will destroy all types of political systems and following that how the Stone becomes the sovereign of the earth.

 The Metallic Statue

-In the dream, human governmental systems are represented by a statue crafted in the image of man.
-The statue is made up of various metals, like the head made of gold, the arms and chest made of silver, the belly and loins made of bronze, the legs made of iron, and the feet made of a mixture of iron and clay.
-On the other hand, the Kingdom of God is represented by a boulder that comes down from a mountain and destroys the statue totally.
+In the dream, human governmental systems are represented by a statue crafted in the form of a man.
+The statue is a mosaic of various metals; the head is made of gold, the arms and chest made of silver, the belly and loins made of bronze, the legs made of iron, and the feet made of a mixture of iron and clay.
+On the other hand, the Kingdom of God is represented by a boulder that comes down from a mountain and destroys the statue.